ryanpeh/SmartNUS/docs/team/ryanpeh.md

 ### Project: AddressBook Level 3

 **SmartNUS** is a desktop app specifically designed for students to revise for their exams.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 15 kLoC.
+It is written in Java, and has about 17 kLoC.

 Given below are my contributions to the project.

-* **New Feature**: Implemented Quiz Functionality
+* **New Feature**: Implemented Overall Quiz Functionality
   * Implemented quiz functionality to allow the user to quiz themselves on various question types from the question bank.
 This includes answering questions, navigation between questions and tracking of quiz progress.
   * Justification: This is a core feature of SmartNUS, as the application is designed to promote active recall through quizzing yourself.
   * Highlights: This enhancement required an analysis on various design implementations.
-The eventual design included the implementation of an alternative parser during to quiz to parse user inputs without affecting the main window.
+The eventual design included the implementation of an alternative parser during to quiz to parse user inputs without affecting the main window, as well as a `QuizManager` class to manage the logic behind the quiz.

 * **New Feature**: Designed and Implemented Quiz User Interface
   * Designed and implemented a graphical user interface (UI) for the quiz feature of SmartNUS, taking into account user (UX) to ensure an intuitive and easy-to-use user experience of the quiz functionality.